$ cat about.md

 lo-fi while shipping · OSTs (Steins;Gate, Made in Abyss) on a long walk.

-• ☕ tend to
+• ☕ habits

 $ what comes next